zhuohan/teamKill/docs/status.md

 # Project Summary

-TeamKill is an Artificial Intelligence Malmo-based project developed for a single/multi-player Minecraft survival minigame “ the Falling Floor”.
-The project consists of two parts, including the game and the AI.
-In the game, players spawn in a random location in a 40 * 40 grid.
-Each tile a player steps on will be disappeared in a few seconds.
-Our goal is to create an intelligent agent that can survive the minigame as long as possible.
-Currently, our AI is able to make a smart decision in a very short time.
-However, we will keep to improve our AI algorithm later on.
+TeamKill is an Artificial Intelligence Malmo-based project developed for a single/multi-player Minecraft survival mini-game called “Falling Floor”.
+The project consists of two parts, including the game construction and the AI implementation.

-(display video)
+We used Minecraft forge to build the game.
+While playing the game, players will spawn in a random location in a 40 * 40 grid.
+They run through special tiles that will disappear 10 seconds after stepped on.

+The second part is to create an intelligent agent that tries to survive in the game.
+Our AI is fully observable and it finds the best move every second.
+We created our own algorithm consisting state transition machine, Dijkstra’s algorithm for our AI to help him think like a human.

+Our ultimate goal is to make the AI defeating human players.
+To do that, we will have to add reinforcement learning for AI to learn how to play offensive.

 <iframe width="1120" height="630" src="https://www.youtube.com/embed/glNiOwP4hp8" frameborder="0" allowfullscreen></iframe>